.NET Core on LinuxDevOps is on the rise

 Let's say we have a .NET development rockstar.
 It uses Visual Studio and creates a release branch.
 After that, it uploads it to Git, and Git here is a TFS entity, that is, it is the application repository that the developer works with.

-Then TFS sees that a new commit has arrived.
-Which app?
-In the TFS settings there is a label with what resources this or that Build agent has.
-In this case, it sees that we are building a .NET Core project and selects a Linux Build agent from the pool.
+After that, TFS sees that a new commit has arrived.
+Which application?
+TFS settings indicate which resources each Build Agent has.
+In this case, it sees that we're building a .NET Core project and selects Linux Build agent from the pool.

 Build-agent receives the sources, downloads the necessary dependencies from the .NET repository, npm, etc. and after building the application itself and subsequent packaging, submits the RPM package to the RPM repository.